Shifter - Silver2 (each)

 If you're putting these on bar end pods or thumb shifter mounts, be sure to match type O to type O, and type X to type X. In other words, a type X shifter won't go on a type O pod/thumb shifter mount.

 2. Float your right foot to 12:00 and let your left foot move to about 6:00 but with ZERO pressure on it.
-If you truly "floated" the pedals, by the time your right one reaches 12:00 (sometimes 1:00), the shift will be complete, and you can power on or whatever.
+Stated another way: Keep the pedals moving (“floating”) for half a revolution, but without pushing on them.
+By the time your right one reaches 12:00 (sometimes 1:00), the shift will be complete, and you can power on or whatever.

 INDEXING doesn't overcome a stiff chain.
 When you shift in index, the shift still happens the same way--only when the chain is slack.